Bitte aktualisieren Sie Ihren Browser zur korrekten Anzeige dieser Webseite.

 Program Structure

-Master’s diploma projects usually focus on the conception of new design methods, the research and development of new forms of visualization and narration, as well as the comprehension, critique and mediation of current and complex issues.
-Projects that incorporate various disciplines are also very welcome, as are projects with a social, cultural or historical focus.
+Master’s diploma projects in Visual Communication usually focus on the conception of new creative approaches, the research and development of new forms of engagement and narration, as well as the comprehension, critique and mediation of current and complex issues.
+Projects with a strong social, cultural or historical focus are equally encouraged.

 For your studies, you must have sufficient knowledge of German and English to be able to follow the lessons.